Sarah Cullen: Life and career

 She was also sent to Belfast on many occasions to cover issues relating to The Troubles, and would employ the same news gathering technique, often venturing into so-called "no-go" areas of the city to speak to ordinary people caught up in the conflict.
-During one late-night visit to Belfast she was seized by members of the Provisional IRA who had heard she had been interviewing locals in the Falls Road.
+During one late-night visit to Belfast she was seized by members of the Provisional IRA who had heard she had been interviewing locals on the Falls Road.
 On that occasion she was ordered to telephone a senior editorial manager in London because the group's commander was unconvinced by her BBC credentials.
 Stephen Mitchell later recalled the telephone call: "Before I had fully woken up a man with a very strong Irish accent was explaining that he was with the Provisionals, that he and I had met years before when I was working in Belfast, and he was demanding to know whether I could vouch for this 'mad woman’ who had been found talking to people on the Falls Road in the middle of the night and who was claiming to be from the BBC."
 Mitchell verified her identity to which the IRA man replied: "Thank God, we can let her go.
 I was afraid we would have had to keep her and she’s terrifying."

 For another series of news reports she went to Glasgow to investigate the city's illegal drug trade, and gathered her material by befriending a young woman who was a drug addict.
 After spending almost a week working undercover she helped the woman through the rehabilitation process.

-Cullen left the BBC after being diagnosed with ovarian cancer in 1998, and underwent chemotherapy.
+Cullen left the BBC after being diagnosed with ovarian cancer in 1998, and undergoing chemotherapy.
 She suffered further health problems later in life.
 Her memoirs of her early days at ITN, In Praise of Panic were published in 1982.